azuredevcollege/aidevcollege/day2/CognitiveSearch/CognitiveSearch.md

    The response includes the JSON representation of the schema.

-- Another way to verify index creation is to check the Indexes list in the portal.
+- Another way to verify index creation is to check the Indexes list in the portal on the overview page under _indexes_.

-<a name="load-documents"></a>

 ### 2 - Load documents